Literary-Insights/blog/src/content/blog/What You Can Change _. and What You Can't_ - Martin E. Seligman.txt-1.md

 - Finkelhor (1990): Review article summarizing early and long-term effects of child sexual abuse.

 The summaries focused on key findings and topics discussed in the cited studies, without excessive detail, in line with an editorial summary.
-Please let me know if you need any part explained further.
+Please

  Here are summaries of the key papers: